Love Takes On Many

 - The TV programs we watch.

-We all make individual choices but none of our choices are uninfluenced by others.
+We all make individual choices but none of our choices is uninfluenced by others.
 We naturally absorb the opinions and feelings of those around us.

 I can decide to do the right thing or the wrong thing, but someone else had to teach me the difference first, and I’m really at the mercy of what they taught.
 They could have misled me.